 - Rehydrate the yeast in a little milk (follow the directions on your yeast packet).
 In the bowl of the food processor, combine the flour, sugar and salt.
 Then add the milk and the milk-yeast mixture, and the eggs.
 With the hook, mix everything about 10 minutes, the dough should be elastic.

-- While whisking, add the diced butter, little by little until it is well incorporated into the dough: whisk for another ten minutes.
-The dough should be non-sticky and very elastic.
+- Add the diced butter, little by little until it is well incorporated into the dough: mix for another ten minutes.
+The dough should be non-sticky and quite elastic.

 - Transfer to a large, lightly oiled container covered with cling film.
 Place in the refrigerator so that it rises overnight OR let rise in a warm oven but turned off (preheated to 30 °) for 1 hour, without film but with a damp cloth on top.
 In the end, regardless of the option chosen, after this 1st growth, the dough must have at least doubled in volume.